henrybuilt/jcn/README.md

 #### `expressions` (type: Component only)

 Expressions are used to inject logic into components.
 They are typically used to define state, variables, and functions.
-Some common patterns are supported natively for convenience when editing a JCN app using a interface.
+Some common patterns are supported natively for convenience when editing a JCON app using a interface.

 Example expressions: